I-O-I-O/starter-sketch-repository/for-curators/workflow.md

 * Use Fritzing!
 * In the Fritzing Wiring, try to make it as close to the physical wiring as possible!

-Tipp: to get the Arduino Nano Ble 33 as a Fritzing components, go to the [component's offical page](https://store.arduino.cc/en-se/products/arduino-nano-33-ble?srsltid=AfmBOorG4zY1tAB2yFRSZ2TF11vL5tJmOjZdceUpj33mfkVZKr7Nc4AR)>Documentation>Fritzing IN FZPZ
+Tip: to get the Arduino Nano Ble 33 as a Fritzing components, go to the [component's offical page](https://store.arduino.cc/en-se/products/arduino-nano-33-ble?srsltid=AfmBOorG4zY1tAB2yFRSZ2TF11vL5tJmOjZdceUpj33mfkVZKr7Nc4AR)>Documentation>Fritzing IN FZPZ
 * Save it as:

 | Name  | Folder | Format |